 Buying a vaporizer is like shopping for fine formalwear.
 You can’t expect to grab any old thing off the rack and have it fit you perfectly.
 You need to get that suit or shiny dress tailored to your needs.

 One of the best things about vaporization is that one size doesn’t fit all.
-In the veritable landscape of portables, tabletops and battery-operated devices lies your perfect vape waiting to be discovered.
+In the veritable landscape of portables and desktops lies your perfect vape waiting to be discovered.
 Trial and error can be fun, but with so many options available, buying your first vaporizer can feel overwhelming.

 Don’t panic, we’re a helpful bunch at Australian Vaporizers, and we’ve put together the following buyer’s guide to help you find the best vaporizer for YOU.